-Badminton is a very fast racket sport and the need for basic equipment for badminton is minimal.
+Badminton is a very fast racket sport and the need for basic equipment is minimal.
 If you are a beginner in badminton, you need to know the essential equipment that you require to start playing the game.
-Unlike other sports, badminton equipment is very cost-effective.
-You will get basic badminton equipment at a very reasonable price.
-To start the journey in badminton, you require these 5 essential types of equipment.
+Unlike other sports, badminton equipment is cost-effective.
+You will get basic equipment at a very reasonable price.
+Apart from the 3 basic equipment, i.e. racket, net, and shuttlecock needed for all sorts of players from amateurs to professionals, there are also some desirable items that are required for serious play.

 - Badminton Racket